hipe/tmx/lib/skylab/tan-man/doc/issues/074-sexp-representing-numerics.md

-# Sexp :[#074]
+# on s-expression represnetation of numerics :[#074]

 ## Representing Numeric Values in Sexps

-When it comes time to deal with Numerics, consider what it means to be a lossless Sexp, and then reconsider having members that are themselves numeric.
+When it comes time to deal with Numerics, consider what it means to be a lossless sexp, and then reconsider having members that are themselves numeric.
 Consider: since for the kinds of grammars we parse, a given numeric value may have multiple ways to be represented as a string, (e.g. "3.14", "3.140") converting from